Elie Wiesel: Early life

 Eliezer Wiesel was born in Sighet (now Sighetu Marmației), Maramureș, in the Carpathian Mountains of Romania.
 His parents were Sarah Feig and Shlomo Wiesel.
-At home, Wiesel's family spoke Yiddish most of the time, but also German, Hungarian, and Romanian.
+At home, the family spoke mainly Yiddish in addition to German, Hungarian, and Romanian.
 Wiesel's mother, Sarah, was the daughter of Dodye Feig, a Vizhnitz Hasid and farmer from the nearby village of Bocskó.
 Dodye was active and trusted within the community.

 Wiesel's father, Shlomo, instilled a strong sense of humanism in his son, encouraging him to learn Hebrew and to read literature, whereas his mother encouraged him to study the Torah.
 Wiesel said his father represented reason, while his mother Sarah promoted faith.
 Wiesel was instructed that his genealogy traced back to Rabbi Schlomo Yitzhaki (Rashi), and was a descendant of Rabbi Yeshayahu ben Abraham Horovitz ha-Levi.

-Wiesel had three siblings—older sisters Beatrice and Hilda, and younger sister Tzipora.
+Wiesel had three siblings.
+His older sisters were Beatrice and Hilda, and a younger sister Tzipora.
 Beatrice and Hilda survived the war, and were reunited with Wiesel at a French orphanage.
 They eventually emigrated to North America, with Beatrice moving to Montreal, Quebec, Canada.
-Tzipora, Shlomo, and Sarah did not survive the Holocaust.
+Tzipora, Shlomo, and Sarah were murdered in the Holocaust.

-Imprisonment and orphaning during the Holocaust
+Imprisonment during the Holocaust

 Buchenwald concentration camp, photo taken April 16, 1945, five days after liberation of the camp.
 Wiesel is in the second row from the bottom, seventh from the left, next to the bunk post.

 In March 1944, Germany occupied Hungary, thus extending the Holocaust into Northern Transylvania as well.
 (Note: In 1940, after the Second Vienna Award, Northern Transylvania, including the town of Sighet (Máramarossziget) was returned to Hungary.)
 Wiesel was 15, and he, with his family, along with the rest of the town's Jewish population, was placed in one of the two confinement ghettos set up in Máramarossziget (Sighet), the town where he had been born and raised.
 In May 1944, the Hungarian authorities, under German pressure, began to deport the Jewish community to the Auschwitz concentration camp, where up to 90 percent of the people were murdered on arrival.

 Immediately after they were sent to Auschwitz, his mother and his younger sister were murdered in the gas chambers.
 Wiesel and his father were selected to perform labor so long as they remained able-bodied, after which they were to be murdered in the gas chambers.
 Wiesel and his father were later deported to the concentration camp at Buchenwald.
 Until that transfer, he admitted to Oprah Winfrey, his primary motivation for trying to survive Auschwitz was knowing that his father was still alive: "I knew that if I died, he would die."
 After they were taken to Buchenwald, his father died before the camp was liberated.
 In Night, Wiesel recalled the shame he felt when he heard his father being beaten and was unable to help.

 Wiesel was tattooed with inmate number "A-7713" on his left arm.
 The camp was liberated by the U.S. Third Army on April 11, 1945, when they were just prepared to be evacuated from Buchenwald.